ShariqKazmi25/CS437Proj2025/README.md

 Results

-The results of each model (YOLOv3, YOLOv8n, YOLOv8s with CLIP) on the Trash in Water Channels dataset can be found in the results/ folder.
+The results of the final model on the Trash in Water Channels dataset can be found in the results/ folder.
 Detailed performance metrics and comparisons are included in the corresponding paper and evaluation section.

 Acknowledgments